 Biopsy.
 In chronic cases, we might do a biopsy to check your cat’s gastrointestinal system for any injuries or cause inflammation.

 Elimination Diet.
-If food allergies or intolerances are suspected, an elimination diet works to resolve vomiting by introducing novel proteins.
+For food allergies or intolerances, an elimination diet works to resolve vomiting by introducing novel proteins.

-If you want natural remedies for cat vomiting, we recommend withholding food from your cat to allow time for the digestive system to rest.
+If you want natural remedies for cat vomiting, we recommend withholding food to give the digestive system time to rest.
 Alternatively, you can also offer a bland diet without any additives.

 Additionally, offering fresh water at home will help with recovery, as cats who throw up frequently tend to be dehydrated.
-In some cases, ginger can help cats.
-Ginger tea is the most common form and the easiest to serve.
+You can install several water bowls or fountains to encourage your cat to drink.

-Large meals can be overwhelming for cats, especially when they tend to eat quickly.
+Large meals can be overwhelming for cats.
+Plus, some may eat too fast.
 Feed smaller, more frequent meals and manage portions.

 Adjust Your Cat’s Diet